mantidproject/mantidimaging/docs/installation.rst

 ----------

-The simplest way to install the toolkit is via the packages_ published to Anaconda Cloud, this can be done with an existing Anaconda or Miniconda distribution if you already have one on your machine.
+The simplest way to install the toolkit is via the packages_ published to Anaconda Cloud, this can be done with an existing Conda or Mamba distribution if you already have one on your machine.

 .. _packages: https://anaconda.org/mantid/mantidimaging/